-In most of the south, sweet corn (Zea mays var. rugosa) can be produced from early spring until fall.
+In most of the south, sweet corn (Zea mays) can be produced from early spring until fall.
 However, sweet corn does have some specific environmental and cultural needs that must be met for the plant to produce high-marketable yields.

 Corn is a warm-season crop that requires high temperatures for optimum germination and rapid growth.
-Soil temperature should be between 70 and 85°F for best germination.
+For most varieties, soil temperature should be between 55 and 65°F for best germination.
 If the soil temperature is too low, the seed will not germinate.
 If, at the same time, the soil is too wet, the seed may rot before the soil temperatures are adequate for germination.
 In general, sweet corn does not tolerate cold weather, and frost will injure sweet corn at any stage of growth.
 Other stressful climatic conditions, such as drought or flooding, can reduce yields and cause small, deformed ears.

 Corn is wind-pollinated and should be planted in blocks of at least 4 rows for good pollination to occur.
 Sweet corn can also cross-pollinate with other types of corn.
 If sweet corn is planted downwind of popcorn or field corn, kernels will be starchy instead of sweet.
 Cross-pollination between white and yellow cultivars will change the colors of the kernels.
-Extra-sweet and standard cultivars also should not be planted near each other or at the same time.
-To prevent cross-pollination problems, sweet corn should be separated from different types of corn by at least 400 yards, different types or cultivars of corn should be planted at least 1 month apart, or cultivars with different maturity dates should be planted.
+Super-sweet and standard sweet corn cultivars will also cross pollinate and the supersweet varieties will not be as sweet as they should be.
+To prevent cross-pollination problems, sweet corn should be separated from different types of corn (field corn, popcorn, ornamental corn) by at least 300 yards.
+When it comes to just sweet corn, plant supersweet varieties at least 300 feet from non-supersweet varieties, or stagger planting dates of varieties with similar days to maturity (plant them two weeks apart), or select varieties with different days to maturity (e.g., plant a 75 day variety of one and a 90 day variety of the other.

-Organic agriculture employs a combination of the best methods of traditional agriculture and modern technology.
+Organic agriculture employs a combination of the best methods of traditional agriculture and modern technology with the objectives to build soil, reduce inputs, have minimal impact on the environment, and be sustainable for the land and the farmer.
 Present-day organic growers use tried-and-true practices such as crop rotation, growing a diversity of crops, planting cover crops, and adding organic matter to the soil.
-At the same time, most organic production systems include use of modern equipment, improved cultivars, and new technologies such as drip-irrigation and plastic mulch.
+At the same time, most organic production systems include use of modern equipment, improved cultivars, and new technologies such as drip-irrigation, soil and plant testing technologies, and biocontrols.

 In contrast to "conventional agriculture," organic farming relies on preventive rather than corrective practices.
 Instead of depending on synthetic insecticides, fungicides, and herbicides for pest control, organic growers employ an Integrated Pest Management (IPM) approach and use beneficial insects and biological products such as Bacillus thuringensis (Bt).
 Rather than amending the soil with synthetically derived fertilizers, organic growers build soil fertility by using natural products such as cover crops, manure, and compost.
 A successful organic system provides a grower with an income adequate to maintain a good standard of living by producing an abundance of high-quality food, while at the same time nurturing the soil, protecting the environment, and ensuring that the land will be healthy and productive for generations to come.

 The organic industry uses standards to verify that foods labeled “certified organic” are produced without the use of synthetic fertilizers or pesticides.
 If a grower sells $5,000 or more of a product labeled as organic, he or she must be certified by a federally approved certifying agent.
-To be certified organic, land must not be treated with any prohibited substances for 3 years.
+To be certified organic, land must not be treated with any prohibited substances for three years.
 During that 3-year period, a farm is considered transitional.
 In addition, a grower must have and follow an ecological soil management program.
 Growers in North Carolina can be certified organic by any organization that is approved by the National Organic Program, a division of the USDA.
-The North Carolina Crop Improvement Association is the organization that certifies many organic growers in North Carolina.
-More information on organic certification can be found at the author’s organic agriculture website, as well as at the homepage for the National Organic Program.
+More information on organic certification and a list of certifying organizations can be found on the National Organic Program website.

-Sweet corn grows best in a well-drained soil with a pH of 5.5 to 7.0.
+Sweet corn grows best in a well-drained soil with a pH of 5.8 to 6.5.
 In choosing a site for corn production, heavy clay soils with poor drainage and areas subject to flooding should be avoided.
 Dry, sandy sites should only be used if irrigation is available.
-Soil pH can be raised by incorporating ground limestone.
-Because the soil reaction with lime is slow, limestone should be incorporated early, preferably in the fall before a spring planting.
+Soil pH can be raised by incorporating lime.
+Because the soil reaction with lime is slow, limes should be incorporated early, preferably in the fall before a spring planting.

 Sweet corn is a fairly heavy feeder, and proper soil fertility is critical for high yields and good growth.
 Once stunted by lack of nutrients, sweet corn may never fully recover.
 Over the growing season, sweet corn needs approximately 150 lbs of nitrogen (N) per acre.
 A grower should ensure that 50 to 60 lbs N per acre are available at the time of planting.
 It will probably be necessary to side-dress with a natural fertilizer source with rapidly available N starting when plants are about 2 ft tall.
 Additional nutrient needs should be determined from soil tests but usually consist of about 50 lbs per acre of potash and 75 lbs per acre of phosphate.